logan-vorto/dump/docs/generated_hitches.md

 * `/v2/vpf/driver/hitch/booking_v3/available_hitches` - Allows drivers to view hitches that are available to them, or admin/internal users to see what hitches are available for a given driver
 * `/v2/vpf/driver/hitch/booking_v3/book` - Allows drivers to book their own hitches, or admin/internal to book hitches on behalf of drivers

+### Odds and Ends

+We allow swapping hitches to other drivers.
+This is at least one place in the code that maniupulates hitches in a less-than-ideal manner for keeping our Generated Hitches aligned with the rest of the system.
+There is a function to handle this specific scenario, but there may be others we haven't uncovered yet.
+Be careful when trying to move hitches around and deleting/recreating hitches.